2ndQuadrant/pglogical/README.md

 To use pglogical the provider and subscriber must be running PostgreSQL 9.4 or newer.

-The `pglogical_output` extension needs to be installed on both provider and subscriber.
-No actual `CREATE EXTENSION` is required, it must just be present in the PostgreSQL installation.

 The `pglogical` extension must be installed on both provider and subscriber.
 You must `CREATE EXTENSION pglogical` on both.